kylxbn/kmus/README.md

 kmus applies some restrictions to the music that it syncs.

 - Source file must have replay gain tags
-- Source album must have album art image (either `album.jpg` or `cover.jpg`)
+- Source album must have album art image (such as `album.jpg` or `cover.jpg`)
+    - Configurable via the `db` file
-- Album art image must be less than or equal to 750 KB.
+- Album art image is automatically scaled to 1024x1024 when needed, and copied as Q90 JPEG.
+    - Image format, resolution, and quality configurable via the `db` file

 ### Features